fest004/Cubitron/docs/docs.typ

 PID

-#align(center,text(font:"Source Serif 4",weight: "black", size: 35pt, smallcaps("IMPLEMENTATION")))
+#align(center,text(font: "Source Serif 4",weight: "black",style: "italic", size: 35pt, smallcaps("Implementation")))

 = Electronics

--- we need a diagram here, maybe bake in the schematics and the pcb --

-// #image("../hardware/electronics/main-pcb/prints/motordriver.svg",width: 110%)
-// #image("../hardware/electronics/main-pcb/prints/motordriver-servo1.svg",width: 110%)

 The internal logic and the physical output of our system needs to be joined together by circuitry;
 a way to translate our calculations for balance onto the motors themselves.
-Our circuitry has three main responsibilites; input -> calculate -> output.
+Our circuitry has three main responsibilites:
+$
+"input" -> "calculate" -> "output"
+$
 Our input will be in form of sensordata indicating our cubes current angle, and a wanted state (do we want to balance? on which edge? so on).
 Our calculations will be about transforming our current input angles into a quantative action for the motors to perform.
 The output will in turn be the adjustment of our motors to achieve